 These are only samples of the field’s many possibilities.

-The Education Abroad Program (EAP) allows students to study in Italy as part of their regular UC academic program.
-Students receiving financial aid can apply their awards to a program abroad.
-Up to five elective courses from UC EAP’s year-long study abroad in Italy may be applied to the major.
-A maximum of two courses may be applied toward the minor from EAP.
+The UC Education Abroad Program (EAP) allows students to study in Italy as part of their UC academic curriculum.
+Students receiving financial aid may apply their aid to a program abroad.
+A maximum of five elective courses from EAP’s study abroad may be applied toward the major; two EAP courses may be applied toward the minor.